 What do you do for a living?

 In Wisconsin I was a teacher, but here so far I am fortunate enough to not have to work.
 For three years I volunteered at a school for students with learning disabilities twice a week teaching English, and in 2016 I started teaching beginning German to a group of refugees from Syrian and Eritrea.
-I also now teach integration courses at the local community college and conversational English once a week at my husband's company.
+I also have taught integration courses at the local community college and conversational English once a week at my husband's company.